broeker/jumpsuit/src/pages/index.md

   description: >-
     From the dawn of time, web developers have sought to make things better.
 But today our world is more difficult than ever.
 Our projects are more expensive.
-Harder to manage and maintain.
+Harder to manage and secure.
 Less fun to build.
 Slower and more complicated to use.
   title: ''
 mainbody: